A Cove for the Imagination

 Gallery of images included in the projection: https://flic.kr/s/aHsma5u1ru

+This recording was made with little editing in order to simulate a soundwalk.
 I made all of the recordings around the Bow River in Calgary, AB, and walked along the peace bridge.
-Composed for an assignment in a soundscape course that I took during my Masters at U of Calgary.
+It was composed for an assignment in a soundscape course that I took during my Masters at U of Calgary.

 This piece explores the relationship between bodily emplacement, geography, and sound, as well as the emotional connection between the character and place.
 It begins in darkness as there is nothing stimulating for the imagination.
 The character makes her way from her home to the beach where she is confronted with sounds of people and traffic.
 When she finally enters the beach, her imagination takes physical form, and what she sees becomes clear.
 She explores the beach, and as she grows accustomed to her surroundings, the freedom for her imagination is fully realized.
 Eventually, she must return to her home.
 The physical manifestation of her imagination disappears, and she once again hears the sounds of civilization as she walks back.